 - 1. Creates a template. - 2.
 Creates an OS Profile and injects all the native packages. - 3.
-Injects the overlay as a My Software component and is added to the appliance template. - 4.
+Injects the overlay as a My Software component and is added to the appliance template (for scan with overlay). - 4.
 Sets the scanned installation configuration information in the Install Profile.